 Housing is usually the largest part of any household budget.
 In some areas, at least 50% of your income goes to paying for rent or housing.
-But what happens when you can’t pay your rent on time?
+But what happens when you can’t pay your rent on time or you simply don’t have money for rent?
 A job loss or economic downturn could mean your place to live is in jeopardy.
 It’s important not to panic.
-There are multiple options available to you if you can’t pay rent this month.
+The following is an updated breakdown of the options available if you can’t pay rent.

 I Can’t Pay My Rent.
 What Can I Do?